depressed-pho/quick-mining/README.md

 # Known issues

-* Hanging mangrove propagules aren't auto-collected.
-This is currently unfixable because their drop rate is not known to the community and thus we cannot simulate its loot table.
 * Tall variants of [Grass and Fern](https://minecraft.wiki/w/Grass) cannot be quick-mined due to the way how they are implemented in the game.
 That is, replacing their